CanisW/ReSimNet/README.md

 # DrugResponse2Vec
 A Pytorch Implementation of paper
-> DrugResponse2vec: Representation of Drug in Vector Space based on Drug-Cell line Response
+> DrugResponse2vec: Representation of Drug in Vector Space based on Drug-Cell line Response <br>
 > Jeon and Park et al., 2018

 ## Abstract